thacherT1D/new-angular-curriculum/20 - API Integration/81 - Use ui-router.md

 You _could_ build your application with no routes whatsoever.
 One major problem with this approach is that you lose the ability to deep-link.
 That is, you couldn't bookmark any of the pages, or send links to other people.

-If you app requires a user to click 4 or 5 times to see some data, and then they can't link back to it, that's a terrible user experience.
+If your app requires a user to click 4 or 5 times to see some data, and then they can't link back to it, that's a terrible user experience.

 By the end of this lesson you'll have the tools you need to setup basic client-side routes.